thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/_index.md

 The [Thanos Project](https://github.com/improbable-eng/thanos) turns Prometheus into a highly available metrics platform with unlimited metrics storage.

-The three key features of Thanos are as follows:
+The three key features of Thanos, are as follows:

 * Global query view of all metrics from as many Prometheus instances as you require.
 * Long term storage of metrics.